matn7/CS-Notes/src/main/java/compact/README.md

 specifying the exact class of object that will be created.
 - The Factory pattern defines a method, which creates objects, but the classes that implement the method are not required to know which class of object it is creating.
-- mHere is an example of the Factory pattern in Java:
+- Here is an example of the Factory pattern in Java:

 ```java
 interface Shape {